viamrobotics/docs/docs/manage/remotes.md

 You can make a multi-part robot by first configuring one part which is the "main" part, and then configuring one or more sub-parts.
 The main part will be able to access the resources of its sub-parts.
+Sub-parts will *not* have access to the resources of the main part.

-Use the parts drop-down menu on the [Viam app](https://app.viam.com) to add a new sub-part:
+Use the parts drop-down menu in the top banner of your robot's page on the [Viam app](https://app.viam.com) to add a new sub-part:

 ![The Viam app interface with the part drop-down open.
 A new part called "my-sub-part" is being created.](../img/remotes/sub-part-config.png)